Southern Vermont Arts Excursions | Fall 2020

 In the riverside town of Brattleboro, the first Friday of every month is Gallery Walk, when the town’s galleries and arts venues open their doors to the public, and the historic downtown bustles with activity and special events.
 Since the Covid-19 pandemic, the town of Brattleboro has worked to make Gallery Walk a safe, socially distanced night that brings together the community.

 Also in Putney is Next Stage Arts, a historic general store restored as a gallery and venue.
-In the Next Stage gallery until Dec.
-31 are paintings by Susan Parenti.
+The Next Stage gallery is currently exhibiting paintings by Susan Parenti by appointment only.

 Travel northwest on Route 30, into the Green Mountain National Forest, and you’ll descend into Manchester, home of the Southern Vermont Arts Center (SVAC).
-Until Nov.
-1, SVAC is exhibiting the work of internationally known photographer Adrien Broom, and the painted veils of Patty Hudak, a recipient of a 2019 Creation Grant from the Vermont Arts Council.
 Through Jan.
 10, SVAC’s 2020 All Member Exhibition features work by local artists on the theme of “Hope” in response to the Covid-19 pandemic.

 Travel south, through the Shires of Vermont, and you’ll reach Bennington, southwestern Vermont’s cultural hub.
-In the village of North Bennington, the 23rd Annual Outdoor Sculpture Show can be viewed until Nov.
-1. In a repurposed bank on Bennington proper’s Main Street is Fiddlehead at Four Corners, a fine art and craft gallery featuring artists from across the country.
+In a repurposed bank on Bennington proper’s Main Street is Fiddlehead at Four Corners, a fine art and craft gallery featuring artists from across the country.